 - Started in the 2019 season - Minimum of 3 judges in the Judging room. - Additional judges can be added, always nice to have more. - We use this to train new judges. - No experts.
 All judges have the same sway on the outcome. - Judging information available on FLL Season Page.
-Under Challenge Judging. (includes Rubrics, Flow Chart, and Awards) - Judges are looking to see if teams understand what they are presenting.
-Not a college level but at a level to tell others about it.
+Under Challenge Judging. (includes Rubrics, Flow Chart, and Awards) - Several changes in 2024 Judging - Judges are looking to see if teams understand what they are presenting.
+Not at a college level but at a level to tell others about it.